Welcome to today's edition of the Rush 24-7 podcast.

 Boy, what a week this was.

-It's Friday, open line Friday.
+It's Friday, Open Line Friday.

-Uh it may be difficult to spend all the time on the lightheartedness.
+But as I was conducting a show prep last night and this morning, it may be difficult to spend all the time on the lightheartedness.

-Of course, when we get to the design of vagina story that's out there.
+Of course, when we get to the design of vagina story that's out there, you haven't heard about that, Dawn?

-Ho ho ho live from the Southern Command in sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-Yes, Snurley walks in here.
+Yes, Snurbly walks in here.

 Have you heard about this designer vagina?

-I call designer vagina story.
+I call it Design a Vagina story.

-To both men and women, I'll explain it later.
+I'll explain it later.

-So I said, Yeah, I saw it and I came in here.
+So I said, yeah, I saw it and I came in here.

 You know, I had that chocolate vagina that that feminist group sent me from up to the Great North.